 - a.
 No fence located in a front yard shall exceed four feet in height above the ground level on property. - b.
 No fence located in the rear yard shall exceed eight feet in height above the adjoining residentially zoned ground level. - c.
 No fence shall encroach into the public right-of-way or easements. - d.
 Corner lots have two front yards and the same regulations and restrictions on fences in the front yard apply to the yard areas adjacent to both streets. - e.
 Materials used for fences in the front yard must be ornamental in design and constructed with materials such as brick, masonry, picket or split rail.
 Materials shall not restrict the view through such fence by more than 50 percent of the total barrier as viewed from the street. - f.
 It shall be the responsibility of the owner of the property on which a fence is located to maintain the fence in good and proper repair so that at all times it presents a neat and orderly appearance to surrounding property owners and to the general public. - g.
-If fences are constructed of wood other than cypress or cedar, the fence surfaces shall be painted a neutral earth-tone color or stained.
-If a wooden fence has only one finished face, the finished side shall face the exterior property line. - h.
+All fences shall be constructed of Cypress, Cedar, or pressure treated Pine.
+Fence shall be constructed of 1-inch by 4-inch panels.
+If a wooden fence has only one finished face, then the finished side shall face the exterior property line. - h.
 Electric aboveground fences shall be prohibited in residential zoning districts. - i.
 All swimming pools shall be completely enclosed by a fence of at least three feet in height or a screen enclosure.
 Openings in the fence shall not permit the passage of a six-inch diameter sphere.
 The fence or screen enclosure shall be equipped with self-closing and self-latching gates.
 Walls and fences erected for the specific purpose of providing security for accessory recreational uses, such as swimming pools and tennis courts, may be ten feet in height provided such fence shall be set back at least one foot from the property line for each foot it exceeds six feet in height, and provided such accessory recreational use is located within a rear yard. - j.
 No wall or fence may be constructed of exposed concrete block, tires, roofing tin, junk or other discarded materials.